fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 }
 ```

-## 🎯 Sub-goal 2: add each key-value pair in the array to the query params object
+### 🎯 Sub-goal 2: add each key-value pair in the array to the query params object

-Once we’ve got an array we can iterate through the key-value pairs and update the queryParams object each time (like we did when we just had one key-value pair).<br>
+Once we’ve got an array we can iterate through the key-value pairs and update the `queryParams` object each time (like we did when we just had one key-value pair).

 ```javascript
 function parseQueryString(queryString) {